vadym-zahrebelnyi/online-cinema-api/README.md

 # 🎬 Online Cinema API

-A backend service for an Online Cinema platform built with **FastAPI**.

-The system provides a complete movie marketplace workflow including authentication, movie catalog management, shopping cart functionality, order processing, and Stripe-based payments.
+Online Cinema API is a backend service built with **FastAPI** that provides a movie marketplace workflow including authentication, movie catalog management, shopping cart functionality, order processing, and Stripe-based payments.

-The application is modular, Dockerized, and uses Celery for background processing.
+The application follows a modular architecture, uses Celery for background processing, and is containerized with Docker.

 ---